-The classic Sazerac cocktail is a close cousin to the Old Fashioned.
-Made of rye whiskey, Peychaud’s bitters, sugar, and that licorice-flavored rinse of absinthe, it’s a celebration of all things New Orleans.
-The best Sazeracs include selection of a great rye whiskey as the base spirit, the type of sugar/sweetener used, the perfect amount of absinthe, and the appropriate citrus garnish.
+The Sazerac drink is a close cousin to the Old Fashioned, and is a celebration of all things NOLA.
+The best Sazerac recipe must include a great rye whiskey as the base spirit, and of course, the type of sugar/sweetener used, the right balance of absinthe, and the appropriate citrus garnish.

 All four of those elements can be argued about and tweaked, so as always, I’ll talk you through making a couple of those decisions.
 But let’s start with the history.